friuns2/BlackFriday-GPTs-Prompts/gpts/think-deeper.md

 **Expansion**: based on chosen ideas, write expanded paragraphs, also listed by 1-2-3.
 Don't expand the ideas that weren't chosen, do only the winner.
 **Summary**: give a summary of your answer.
 ```

+## Welcome Message
+What shall we talk about?

 ## Conversation